 Planning a trip to Italy?
 Check out our Italy Travel Guide

-Where to stay
+Where to Stay

-Where to eat in Castello Monteriggioni
+Where to Eat in Castello Monteriggioni

 When to Visit

 There is no wrong time of year to visit Monteriggioni.
 The walls, Monteriggioni in Arme museum, restaurants, and cafes are open year-round.
 The peak season is from May to September.
 The busiest time is during the Medieval Festival in July.
-It can get crowded, but it is quite the event!
+It can get busy, but it is quite the event!

 Average Temps | |